TheCarsonWest/TheCarsonWest.github.io/test/content/Immutable Types Deeper Dive.md

 * **Thread safety:** Immutable objects can be safely shared between multiple threads without the risk of data corruption.
 [Thread Safety](./../thread-safety/)
 * **Data integrity:**  You can be confident that the value of an immutable object will not change unexpectedly.
-* **Hashing:**  Immutable objects can be used as keys in dictionaries because their hash value remains constant.
+* **Hashing:**  Immutable objects can be used as keys in [Dictionaries](./../dictionaries/) because their hash value remains constant.
 [Hashing in Python](./../hashing-in-python/)
 * **Performance:** While creating new objects might seem inefficient, Python's memory management often optimizes this.
 However, frequent modifications to large immutable objects can impact performance.

 **Contrast with Mutable Types:**

-Mutable types, like lists and dictionaries, *can* be modified in place.
+Mutable types, like [Lists](./../lists/) and [Dictionaries](./../dictionaries/), *can* be modified in place.
 This allows for more flexibility but also introduces potential risks related to concurrency and unintended side effects.
 [Mutable Types in Python](./../mutable-types-in-python/)

 **Further Exploration:**